Ministry of Health Singapore. All Rights Reserved.

 Get Up and Go!
 Tips on Your Exercise Journey

-Specify the what, when, and how, and set a time frame.
-For example, rather than saying, “Today I will search for a job,” say “This morning, I will spend 30 minutes looking through the newspaper for potential jobs.”
+Setting goals is another way to stop procrastination.
+Specify what, when, and how, and set a time frame for goals.
+For example, rather than saying, “Today I will search for a job,” say “This morning, I will spend 30 minutes on the internet searching for potential jobs.”

 Tell yourself that you will work for just five minutes, and then another five minutes and so on.
 Slowly increase this to longer periods of time.
-People often find that it gets easier once they have started, even if it was just for a bit.
+People often find that it gets easier once they get started.

 Just Keep Moving

-It is important to take breaks but ensure you set a time limit, e.g. after working on a task for one hour, take a 10-minute break, then come back to it for another hour.
+It is important to take breaks but ensure you set a time limit.
+After working on a task for one hour, take a 10-minute break, then come back to it for another hour.

 Relaxation — Good for Your Mind